 Parents know that vocabulary building is an incredibly important part of their job.
 A kid that says “mam” or “dada” is great, but ultimately they should be able to speak well enough to ask for directions.
 Understanding those fundamentals of communication can be helped by vocabulary games and vocabulary activity.
 To that end, it important for parents to stop gazing lovingly into their baby’s adorable face and start looking out at the world.
 Because babies aren’t only interested in babbling at a parent, they’re interested in what a parent is looking at, which helps them catalog all the things they see.

-“In order to acquire words, you have to learn there’s a word out there called ‘cup,’ but then you now have to figure out which of the objects ‘cup’ refers to,” explains Dr. Celeste Kidd of the University of Rochester Kid Lab.
+“In order to acquire words, you have to learn there’s a word out there called ‘cup,’ but then you now have to figure out which of the objects ‘cup’ refers to,” explains Dr. Celeste Kidd of the University of California Berkley Kidd Lab.
 This is known as the “mapping problem,” and Kidd notes that babies have an ingenious way to solve it.
 “We know that one of the primary keys that infants use to solve that problem is an adult’s eye gaze.”